denten-books/plain-text/5-chapter.md

 affect can and does routinely take place in its perfectly commonplace, non- pathological forms.[^ln5-hoard] In this regard, we can view the domestic space as an everyday archival domain, imbued with emotional significance.
-In the words of Gaston Bachelors, who writes most evocatively on the subject, the home is where "a great many of our memories are housed, and if the house is a bit elaborate, if it has a cellar and a garret, nooks, and corridors, our memories have refuge that re all the more clearly delineated."
+In the words of Gaston Bachelard, who writes most evocatively on the subject, the home is where "a great many of our memories are housed, and if the house is a bit elaborate, if it has a cellar and a garret, nooks, and corridors, our memories have refuge that re all the more clearly delineated."
 "All our lives we come back to them in our daydreams," he concludes [@bachelard_poetics_1994, 8].
-For Bachelard, the home is a place where we convert time into space.
+For Bachelard, the home stages the conversion of time into space.
 "To localize a memory in time is merely a matter for the biographer and only corresponds to a sort of an external history," he writes.
 For a hermeneutical understanding of an intimate, "internal" biography, the "localization in the spaces of our intimacy is more urgent than determining of dates."
 Here, in the home, "the finest specimens of fossilized duration" are made "concrete as a result of long sojourn" [@bachelard_poetics_1994, 9].
-The book shelf, the pantry, the wall, and the mantle: these are the locations where the family imposes private order, organizes its material life, and into which it secretes its memories, preserving and curating artifacts from its own past.
-For the most part, these archives have remained obscured behind closed doors.[^ln5-obscured] Only recently have anthropologists and cultural historians have began to document and to "read" such spaces.
+The book shelf, the pantry, the wall, and the mantle: these are the locations where a family can impose private order, organize its material life, and into which it secretes its memories, preserving and curating artifacts from its own past.

+Such private archives are difficult to unearth, as they usually remain hidden behind closed doors.[^ln5-obscured] Anthropologists and cultural historians have began to document and to "read" such spaces only recently.
 For example, in a chapter on immigrant domestic interiors, Svetlana Boym writes about these typically Soviet curio cabinets, which present "once a fragmentary biography of the inhabitant and a display of collective memory" [@boym_future_2002, 334].
 "If there had been such a thing as Soviet cultural unconscious," she writes in *Common Spaces*, it would have been structured like a communal apartment" [@boym_common_1995, 1610].
-Similarly, in "Life at Home in the Twenty-First Century," a ground-breaking "ethnoarcheology" of contemporary American domestic space, a team of anthropologists (and a photographer) document, describe, and interpret the "domestic material worlds" of 32 Los Angeles families.
-A 41 year old father has this to say about his family's refrigerator:
+Similarly, in the *Life at Home in the Twenty-First Century*, a ground-breaking "ethnoarcheology" of contemporary American domestic space, a team of anthropologists (and a photographer) document, describe, and interpret the "domestic material worlds" of 32 Los Angeles families.
+According to the authors, the book represents one of the first systematic attempts to study the private space of the modern middle-class household in any culture.

+The book gives us valuable glimpses into the everyday psychology of media being.
+For example, a 41 year old father has this to say about his family's
+refrigerator:

 > Here is our life on the refrigerator and all the collection of photos and
 > magnets.
 And you know what? we go up to these pictures and the time and sort